appacademy/Module-1-Resources/week2/d1-node-and-vs-code/README.md

 - Here's a function.
 And what I'd like the accumulator to start with\
 - First, assign what I gave you as the accumulator\
 - Then, for each element that is in your array\
-I'd like you to run this function and make the\
+I'd like you to run the function giving it the accumulator, element, index, and array,\
+and make the `return` value of the function the new accumulator.
 `return` value of this function the new accumulator.
 - Finally, you can give me the accumulator.